Healthy Homes Assessment Hawkes Bay

 Rental Property Home Assessments Hawkes Bay

-The areas of rental property that are affected by the Healthy Homes Standards in Hawkes Bay include each:
+The areas of rental property that are affected through Healthy Homes Standard.
+Healthy Homes Standards in Hawkes Bay include each:

 • Living Room